Twibel - libel on Twitter/X

-If you have suffered damage to your reputation as a result of being defamed on Twitter we can help you seek vindication through libel law.
-Being defamed in this way online is commonly referred to as Twibel, and is a growing phenomenon.
+If you have suffered serious damage to your reputation as a result of being defamed on Twitter/X, and cannot afford not to ignore it, we can help you seek vindication through libel law.

 Defamation is not simply a numbers game, but generally the more followers the offending tweeter has the greater the likelihood of reputational damage (on the basis that more people will have read the tweet).
 Damage may increase further, and additional claims arise, if the defamatory message is re-tweeted or published elsewhere.
 Conversely if the offending tweeter has a small number of followers then a claim for libel may fail unless it can be established on evidence that the tweet has caused or is likely to cause serious reputational harm.

-The normal laws of libel apply to publications on Twitter, including the ability of the defendant to raise various defences.
+The normal laws of libel apply to publications on Twitter/X, including the ability of the defendant to raise various defences.
 For example, the defence of truth or honest opinion (sections 2 and 3 of the Defamation Act 2013).
+Conversely if the level of readership is low then a claim for libel may fail unless it can be established on evidence that the posting has caused or is likely to cause serious reputational harm (this is a requirement of any defamation claim under sections 1(1) of the Defamation Act 2013).

-The remedies we can seek on your behalf include: removal, an apology/clarification, damages/ compensation, and an undertaking (promise) not to repeat.
+The remedies we can seek on your behalf include: removal, an apology/clarification (for example, pinned to the defendant's twitter feed for 14 or 28 days), damages/ compensation, and an undertaking (promise) not to repeat.
 In matters that go to court we can seek damages and an injunction.
 On occasions, a statement can be made in open court putting the record straight.

-We will also consider other potential causes of action.
-These include:
+We will also consider other potential 'causes of action' (legal claims).
+These include:-

 - The misuse of private information and/or breach of confidence, where there has been a breach of your privacy or confidence.